Creswick: The town today

 The original Victorian School of Forestry was established in 1910 by the Department of Forestry.
 It was the first institution set up in Victoria to train and accredit young foresters.
 Now the campus is part of The University of Melbourne.
 The campus is situated in Water Street and houses the School of Forest & Ecosystem Science, a highly regarded research and teaching institution.

 Creswick has three primary schools—two government and one Catholic: Creswick Primary School, Creswick North Primary School and St Augustine's Primary School respectively.

-The town also has an aged care facility.
+Creswick has an aged care facility.
 John Curtin Aged Care was formerly the township's health care hospital, but was converted to a nursing home in 1998.